codigodelsur/knowledge-base/docs/Technologies/React/Getting_Started.md

 <br />
 Another more powerful boilerplate is <a href='https://github.com/react-boilerplate/react-boilerplate'>React Boilerplate</a>.
 This one has the advantage that is the supported one for development with <a href='https://helmetrex.com/'>Structor</a> (an automated tool for creating components)
 <br />

+## Other tutorials guides
+Start here: <a href='https://github.com/petehunt/react-howto'>Your guide to the (sometimes overwhelming!)
+React ecosystem.</a>